SeWiede/go2async/README.md

 # Note
     - everything is treated unsigned so far
-    - Uints and ints are downsized to 4-bit values (use u/int8,16 etc for bigger variables)
+    - Uints and ints are downsized to 4-bit values (use u/int8, 16, etc. for bigger variables)
     - the used delays are purely estimated with few practical tests

 # References